Fortified foods and beverages for children are becoming mainstream as parents recognise the value that nutrition plays in their overall health.

 Scientists and health professionals constantly stress the need for good nutrition, and along with the abundance of health and wellness resources available on the web today, consumers are becoming more informed of the benefits of including healthy products in the diet.

 Providing good nutrition to the body is an ongoing affair.
-There is a significant body of scientific evidence that have demonstrated the importance of good nutrition in maintaining a healthy immune system.
+There is a significant body of scientific evidence that has demonstrated the importance of good nutrition in maintaining a healthy immune system.
 In addition to its role in preventing infections, good nutrition helps to fight against diseases caused by vitamin and mineral deficiency.

 Fuel for the Body